 She put his son into a government institution and forgot about him.
-Anna K absented herself from caring for her child, Michael K. But he wants to take care his mother until her death.
-When Anna K becomes ill, both of them desire to leave the place.
-He built a rickshaw for carrying his sick mother, and during their journey Michael K's mother dies.
-But nevertheless, he continues the journey keeping with him his mother's ashes.
+Although Anna K absents to caring his child, Michael K. He wants to take care his mother until her death.
+When Anna K becomes ill, both of them desire to leave the place to live as a child.
+He built a rickshaw for carrying his sick mother, while their journey Michael K's mother dies.
+But nevertheless, he continues the journey with keeping his mother's ashes.

 In Life & Times of Michael K, the character of Michael K more actively practices silence.
 Michael K wants to open his heart and tell his story of a cage life.
 He has an intellectual disability.
 He found himself assigned to a gang working on the track, which was dislocated for some distance short of the obstruction.
 They broke off for a supper of bread, jam and tea.
 He escapes up into the mountains.
+Its major themes are the value of human life, time and war and military authority.